Table of Contents

 Algolia is known for raw speed and developer flexibility.
 If you have a front-end team that wants full control over the search UI and ranking logic, it’s a serious toolkit.

 It’s powerful, but often requires significant tuning to become conversion-focused, which is why many teams explore alternatives to Algolia.
 In practice, the cost isn’t just licensing—it’s the ongoing ownership of relevance, synonyms, and merchandising rules as your assortment changes.
-Plan for how you’ll handle query intent (“gift”, “eco”, “refill”), variant grouping, and out-of-stock logic, because those edge cases become your weekly work.
+Plan for how you’ll handle query intent (“gift”, “eco”, “refill”), variant grouping, and out-of-stock logic, because those edge cases become weekly work once you’re running CRO cycles.

 • Extremely fast as-you-type search